Cloud Transformation: The Next Data Frontier for Business Intelligence, Machine Learning and AI

 These challenges stem from most cloud solutions being technical solutions to technical problems.
 Enterprises require a solution that serves not just technical needs, but the larger business objective, which is to accelerate increases in revenue with greater efficiency.
 The solution must provide access to clean, comprehensive data that enables users to act in support of common goals and derive better insights that improve company profitability.

-Such a solution is virtual data warehousing.
+Such a solution is intelligent data virtualization.

 Why Intelligent Data Virtualization Is The Missing Bridge in Cloud Transformation